ssgrummons/financial-agent-demo/README.md

 ### Complex Analysis
 ```
-"Plot Apple's stock trend and calculate its volatility"
+"Review Apple's stock trend and calculate its volatility"
 "Compare the risk-adjusted returns of Apple, Google, and Microsoft"
 "Analyze my portfolio's diversification if I hold 60% Apple, 30% Google, 10% bonds"
 ```